rubensworks/PhD-Thesis/content/conclusions.md

 As such, population distributions formed the basis of the mimicking algorithm of this work.

-Inspired by real-world public transit network design and scheduling methodologies, an multi-step algorithm was determined where regions, stops, edges, routes and trips were generated based on any population distribution and dependency rules.
+Inspired by real-world public transit network design and scheduling methodologies, a multi-step algorithm was determined where regions, stops, edges, routes and trips are generated based on any population distribution and dependency rules.
 To evaluate the realism of generated datasets, an implementation of the algorithm was provided.
 For each step in the algorithm, distance functions were determined to measure the realism for each step.